 By the end of this blog, you will know

-• Definition: KYC (Know Your Customer) is a mandatory identity verification process used by banks, NBFCs, and financial platforms.
+- Definition: KYC (Know Your Customer) is a mandatory identity verification process used by banks, NBFCs, and financial platforms under RBI and PMLA regulations.

-• Purpose: Ensures security, prevents fraud, and supports AML (Anti-Money Laundering) compliance.
+- Purpose: Ensures security, prevents fraud, and supports Anti-Money Laundering (AML) compliance.

-• Importance: Regular KYC updates are required to keep accounts active; non-compliance can lead to restrictions or closure.
+- Importance: Regular KYC updates are required to keep accounts active; non-compliance can lead to restrictions or account closure.

-• Applications: Widely used in traditional finance and cryptocurrency to meet global regulatory standards and prevent money laundering.
+- Applications: Widely used across banking, lending, investment, and digital finance to meet regulatory standards and prevent financial crime.

 What Does KYC Mean?

-In simple terms, KYC is the method banks, financial institutions, and even fintech companies use to verify the identity of their customers.
-The goal is to ensure that the money being deposited or transferred comes from legitimate sources and to protect against fraud, money laundering, and other financial crimes.
+In simple terms, KYC is the method banks, financial institutions, and fintech companies use to verify the identity of their customers.
+The goal is to ensure that the money being deposited or transferred comes from legitimate sources, and to protect against fraud, money laundering, and other financial crimes.

 Importance of the KYC Process